-If you're using Jira to manage your projects and Float for team scheduling, this integration is for you.
-It's easy to sync your people and projects from Jira and drag and drop tasks directly onto the schedule in Float.
+If you are using Jira to manage your projects and Float for team scheduling, this integration is for you.
+It's easy to sync your people and projects from Jira and allocate tasks directly onto the schedule in Float.

-Once Float has been added to your apps, select Go to Float to return to your account.
+Once Float has been added to your apps, select Go to Float to return to your account and complete the setup.

 Back in Float, you will see the Finalize Jira Integration page with a list of your projects and people from Jira.

 All existing/future people and projects are imported by default.
-To specify the projects/people you want to import instead, click Select.
+To specify the projects/people you want to import instead, click Select projects/Select people.

-💡 Here's a tip: To import an existing project later on, click Select projects from the Integrations tab and check the box next to the project.
+💡 Here's a tip: To import an existing project later on, click Select projects and uncheck the box next to the project.
 You can disconnect individual projects the same way.

-From the Schedule page, click the Integrations icon to open the Jira sidebar.
+From the Schedule, click the Integrations icon to open the Jira sidebar.
 This is where your Jira issues live in Float.

 Scroll or search for the issue you'd like to add, and then drag and drop it onto a team member's schedule to create a new allocation.
 You can move the allocations between team members as needed.

-💡 Here's a tip: You can adjust any task directly on the schedule by dragging it horizontally to increase its days, or vertically to decrease its hours.
+💡 Here's a tip: You can adjust any allocation directly on the Schedule by dragging it horizontally to increase its days, or vertically to decrease its hours.

 Your Jira issues can be scheduled as many times as you'd like and do not disappear from the sidebar.
 Once an issue has been added as a task in Float, a white dot appears next to it on the sidebar to make it easy to identify.

-You can collapse projects to hide their issues or use the search to quickly find the project, issue, or assignee you're looking for.
+You can collapse projects to hide their issues or use the search to quickly find the project, issue, or assignee you are looking for.

-While we do not import logged hours to Jira (nor send them from Float to Jira), you can log time using issues from the sidebar.
-Just drag and drop it onto a team member's schedule when in the Log team view and the hours are logged instantly.
+While we do not import logged hours to Jira (nor send them from Float to Jira), you can log time using cards from the integration sidebar.
+Just drag and drop a card onto a team member's schedule when in the Log team view and the hours are recorded instantly.

 Projects, people, and tasks created in Float are not synced to Jira.